 I am a Sociology Ph.D.
-Candidate at the University of California, Santa Cruz, USA and a visiting research fellow of the Southeast Asian Regional Center for Graduate Study and Research in Agriculture (SEARCA).
+Candidate at the University of California, Santa Cruz (UCSC).

-Aside from my dissertation project, my other research interests include the emergence the policy-making and practices regarding nutrition-agriculture linkage in the international development field, the “Responsible Research and Innovation” (RRI) framework, alternative food movements in the Global South, critical food and nutrition studies, quantitative analysis with time use data, politics of rural-urban divide, and science and politics of quantification and metrics.
+My other research interests include the policymaking and practices regarding nutrition-agriculture linkage in the international development field, the “Responsible Research and Innovation” (RRI) framework, alternative food movements in the Global South, critical food and nutrition studies, quantitative analysis with time use data, politics of rural-urban divide, and science and politics of quantification and metrics.

 Contact me via: schiang4 [at] ucsc [dot] edu